 Engineering and Facilities maintains all interior and exterior lighting systems on a regular basis.
 Interior lighting includes both normal and emergency, and exterior lighting is comprised of street lights and building lights.
 To request repairs for any of these systems, use the E&F AiM Customer Request website. or contact our Service Call Desk at 792-4119 or your Building Engineer.

 Engineering and Facilities is responsible for routine maintenance of locks, lock cores and other latching devices.
 Self-supporting units are charged for time and materials expended in their areas.
 Specific or specialized security needs are met by providing desk locks, cabinet locks, combination locks, alarm devices, card access locks, and other advanced locking devices.
 These services will be charged to the user department.
 New keys and re-keying of existing door cylinders will be charged to the user department in all instances.
 In special cases such as space relocation, renovation or construction, capital/project accounts will be charged for locks installed, removed or re-keyed as part of capital or departmentally funded alteration projects.
 Upgrades required as a result of lost or stolen keys or a department’s failure to maintain adequate key control will be charged to the department.
 Key problems should be directed to your Building Engineer.

-Requests for keys should be made through the iServiceDesk – click on “Key Request” on the left of the iServiceDesk page.
+Requests for keys should be made online through the E&F AiM Customer Request website.
 Employees are required to pick up and sign for all keys at designated locations around the campus.

 - University Hospital, first floor North Tower Security Desk